programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 From here, we can calculate the average usage of each named entity and plot across paper type.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY24.png" caption="Figure 24: Bar chart depicting average use of Person, Org, Date, and Cardinal named entities in English and Biology papers" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY24.png" caption="Figure 24: Bar chart depicting average use of Person, Org, Date, and Cardinal named entities in English and Biology papers" %}

 As hypothesized, the most dates and numbers are used in description-heavy proposals and research papers, while more people are referenced in critiques and evaluations.
 Interestingly, organizations are most invoked in proposals.
 Considering that spaCy defines ORG entities as companies, organizations, and institutions, this may still make sense in the context of research proposals, which involve putting forward a research question and justifying a study.
 Students thus may be making references to prior scholarship and institutions which have significance to new study.